lsmem(1) — Linux manual page

 -S, --split list

-Specify which columns (attributes) use to split memory blocks
+Specify which columns are used to split memory blocks into

-to ranges.
-The supported columns are STATE, REMOVABLE, NODE
+ranges.
+The supported columns are STATE, REMOVABLE, NODE,

 -s, --sysroot directory